sholly/openshift-java-demo/README.md

 java-demo-4-kx2xg    1/1     Running     0          2m6s
 ```

-Finally, we need to create the route in order to access the application:
+Finally, we need to create a route for our application:

 `oc expose svc java-demo`